otoDB/otoDB/README.md

 export SSL_CERT_FILE=/etc/ssl/certs/ca-bundle.crt
 ```

+You should also change the domain of the default site in the admin panel.

 <!-- ## Project Structure
 Below is an overview of the structure of this project.
 Application directories contain the usual Django files.